developer0329/LPC-ASP.NET_SPA/README.md

 # LPC-ASP.NET_SPA
-This project is ASP.Net SPA solution for invoice manage.
+This project is ASP.Net SPA solution.